LukasWoodtli/WebPage/pelican/content/hw_sw_codesign.md

     - If the tag (only) denotes a *sequence number*, the event is an *untimed event*

 - DES is an event-driven system
-    - Depends entirely on occurence of discrete events
+    - Depends entirely on occurrence of discrete events
-    - Does *not* depent on evolution of time
+    - Does *not* depend on evolution of time
 - Can be defined in *continuous* of *discrete time*
 - The *state space* $X$ can be either discrete or continuous